-- Data Preparation: Staff will utilize the MassDOT Culvert Inventory and the NAACC database to prioritize culvert assessments on federal-aid eligible roadways.
-Staff will also work with towns and other stakeholders to identify and prioritize culvert assessments. - Data Collection: Staff will use the NAACC 'Non-Tidal Aquatic Connectivity Stream Crossing Survey' and 'Culvert Condition' data forms to assess the condition of a culvert.
+- Data Preparation: Staff will utilize the NAACC database to prioritize and assess culverts on federal-aid eligible roadways. - Data Collection: Staff will use the NAACC 'Non-Tidal Aquatic Connectivity Stream Crossing Survey' and 'Culvert Condition' data forms to assess the condition of culverts in the communities of Berlin and Boylston.
 The NAACC 'Aquatic Passability' scoring rubric will be utilized to evaluate the vulnerability of a culvert.
-Staff will provide NAACC training to communities interested in culvert assessments.
-If necessary, state-owned culverts may also be assessed.
+Staff will provide NAACC training to individuals and other groups interested in culvert assessments. - Data Mapping: Staff will utilize online data sheets and NAACC records to keep track of which culverts have been assessed during 2023, when they were assessed, and the condition of the structure.
+Staff will also utilize the NAACC datacenter to update a regional culvert inventory and help develop the Asset Management section of the LRTP.
+This data will be downloaded and used on inhouse maps to help identify and prioritize vulnerable culverts throughout the region. - Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff.

-- Data Mapping: Staff will utilize online data sheets and NAACC records to keep track of which culverts have been assessed, when they were assessed, and the condition of the structure.
-Staff will also utilize the NAACC datacenter to update a regional culvert inventory and Asset Management Dashboard.
-This data will be used to help identify and prioritize vulnerable culverts throughout the region - Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff. - Data Analysis: Staff will utilize collected data to inform and help assess potential projects funded through the TIP and LRTP.
+Data Analysis: Staff will utilize collected data to inform and help assess potential projects funded through the TIP and LRTP.

-• UAS (drone) Program
+UAS (drone) Program